plfa/plfa.github.io/src/plfa/part3/Adequacy.lagda.md

   Let `c` be an arbtrary closure such that `𝔼 v c`.
   Assume `w ⊔ w'` is greater than a function.
   Unfortunately, this does not mean that both `w` and `w'` are above functions.
-But thanks to the lemma `AboveFun-⊔`, we know that at least one of them is greater than a function.
+But thanks to the lemma `above-fun-⊔`, we know that at least one of them is greater than a function.

   * Suppose both of them are greater than a function.
 Then we have